All About Naturopathic Medicine

 The first appointment with your naturopathic doctor will most likely be the longest, typically ranging from an hour to an hour and a half.

-This is due to the background info we have to cover, including family history, medical history, risk factors (smoking, exercise, sleep), and previous surgeries.
+This is due to the background information we’ve to cover, including family history, medical history, risk factors, and previous surgeries.

 The goal of your initial appointment is to build a foundation of knowledge to work from, and to look for patterns in your history.